JetBrains/kotlin-web-site/docs/topics/native/native-objc-interop.md

 See [Interoperability with C](native-c-interop.md) for an example case where the library uses some plain C features, such as unsafe pointers, structs, and so on.

-## Experimental features

-### Export KDoc to generated Objective-C headers
+## Export of KDoc comments to generated Objective-C headers

+> The ability to export KDoc comments to generated Objective-C headers is [Experimental](components-stability.md).
+> It may be dropped or changed at any time.
+> Opt-in is required (see the details below), and you should use it only for evaluation purposes.
+> We would appreciate your feedback on it in [YouTrack](https://youtrack.jetbrains.com/issue/KT-38600).
+>
+{type="warning"}

-By default, [KDocs](../kotlin-doc.md) are not translated into corresponding commentaries when generating an Objective-C header.
+By default, [KDocs](kotlin-doc.md) documentation comments are not translated into corresponding comments when generating an Objective-C header.
 For example, the following Kotlin code with KDoc:

 ```kotlin
 /**
  * Prints the sum of the arguments.